Debzou/API-Rest-Visualisation/README.md

 # REST-API-GO

 The security of the api is based on Gin-JWT.
+The connector of cozy sends the doctype information to the API.

-This API allows the visualization of energy consumption on a map
+Then this API allows the visualization of energy consumption on a map

 # Launch